patilswapnilv/newzupp/README.md

 ### Roadmap

-=> Optimize front page logic.
+- Optimize front page logic.
-=> Add user registration functionality.
+- Add user registration functionality.
-=> Make it more realtime.
+- Make it more realtime.
-=> Make the experience more visual.
+- Make the experience more visual.
-=> Include more sites/social networks.
+- Include more sites/social networks.

+### About Me
+My name is Jigar Patel.
+I am an engineer from New Delhi, India.
+My areas of interest are Health Care Analytics and Web Trend Analytics.